sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 You should choose a code that is at least six digits long.
 If you have simple code selected, tap Change Passcode, enter your current code, then choose a harder sequence.
 Enter your passcode again to verify and activate it.

 Different versions of iPhones may have different ways to get to the settings described in this section.
-We describe the general method but do a little searching around the settings areas of your particular version to make sure you achieve the same.
+We describe the general method but do a little searching around the settings areas of your particular phone to make sure you achieve the same results.

 ![](/images/Curriculum_img_26.jpg)

 ![](/images/Curriculum_img_27.jpg)

 9  [http://www.pcadvisor.co.uk/how-to/mobile-phone/how-to-set-up-a-sim-lock-on-an-apple-iphone-3304041/](http://www.pcadvisor.co.uk/how-to/mobile-phone/how-to-set-up-a-sim-lock-on-an-apple-iphone-3304041/)